dhyuan99/CMSC742/README.md

 We use CartPole as the environment setting and show the randomized smoothing does not affect the performance of the agent, while improve the robustness against attack.

-1. Install the required packages:
+0. Install the required packages:

 `pip install -r requirements.txt`

+1. Test the performance of a dummy agent, which randomly selects actions.

+`python test_random.py`

 2. Train an agent without regularization: